 Methodologies: Skeletal muscle (vastus lateralis, trapezius, soleus), tendon (achilles and patella), as well as skin biopsies, interstitial fluid, and blood are collected and analyzed with various techniques, such as: embedded and sliced for histo- and immunochemistry, western blotting, reverse transcriptase polymerase chain reaction, and various both liquid chromatograph and gas chromatograph mass spectrometry applications.
 Further, with the purpose either to characterize or to assess longitudinal changes in body composition and functional performance, we have access to various scan types; magnetic resonance imaging, ultra sonic, and dual x-ray absorptiometry; as well as to a wide range of strength and functional assessment tools.

-Post doc Søren Reitelseder, Post doc Jakob Agergaard, PhD-student, MSc Kasper Dideriksen, PhD-student MD Rasmus Bechshøft, PhD-student, MSc Grith W. Højfeldt, Scientific assistant, MSc, Kenneth H. Mertz, Scientific assistant, MSc-student Mikkel Jensen, Academic employee Diana Lyng Christensen and several students at master and bachelor level.
+Ass. professor Lars Holm, Professor Satoshi Fujita, Post doc Søren Reitelseder, Post doc Jakob Agergaard, PhD-student MD Jacob Bülow, PhD-student, MSc Grith W. Højfeldt, Scientific assistant, MSc, Kenneth H. Mertz, Scientific assistant, MSc-student Mikkel Jensen, Scientific assistant, MSc-student Jonas Lindberg, Academic employee Diana Lyng Christensen and several students at master and bachelor level.